qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - Changing the browser page title in `index.html`, and potentially adding a favicon.
 - Modifying the legend print template in `assets/templates/legendprint.html`.
 The only requirement for this template is that is must contain a `<div id="legendcontainer"></div>` element.
 - Modifying the custom Help component `js/Help.jsx`.

+*Note*: The icons in the `icons` folder are compiled into an icon font.
+Currently, the icons need to be black content on transparent background, and all drawings (including texts) must be converted to paths for the icons to render correctly.

 ## Server-side configuration